 The use of the PACs is limited to 15 minutes per user when other patrons are waiting.

-Patrons aged 13 or older may log in to the multi-use internet workstations in the Reference Area using either their library card number or a single-use guest pass.
+Patrons aged 13 or older may log in to the adult desktop computers in the Reference Area using either their library card number or a single-use guest pass.
 Guest passes are available at the Reference Desk.
 Patrons aged 12 or younger should use the computers available in the Children's Department.